Talishar/data-doll/README.md

 - `docker compose up`

 and there you go, the docker is configured with air which will automatically reload the app if you make any code changes.

+If you need to run the server in dev mode (so any changes to tables will also generate migrations) - make sure to have the `--dev` flag when running, it'll also run in dev mode when you use `go run main.go`

 It will not reload if there are any migrations, so be sure to reload the container if you make any data changes.